 Issue: Whether this practice of triple talaq is unconstitutional because it violates Article 14,19,21 of the Constitution.

-Held: The Supreme court decided that this practice is violative of Article 14 because it is only the man in the marriage who can practise it and the woman cannot hence the principle of equality is violated.
-By the virtue of Article 19 the woman should have the choice whilst divorce.
-And Article 21 ensure right to life with personal liberty.
+Held: The Supreme Court decided that this practice is violative of Article 14 because it is only the man in the marriage who can practice it and the woman cannot hence the principle of equality is violated.
+By virtue of Article 19, the woman should have the choice during the divorce.
+Article 21 ensures the right to life with personal liberty.

 3. Danial Latifi and another v.
 Union of India

-Facts of this case were aftermath to the Shah Bano case, where the petitioner filed the petition before the court challenging the Act of the parliament.
-The Act was passed as the aftermath of the Shah Bano judgment.
-A Muslim woman protection of rights on divorce Act,1986 was passed which envisaged that the husband in the marriage shall be liable to pay the amount of dower and the maintenance on during the period of ‘Iddat’ as embedded in the Muslim personal laws after which the husband shall not be liable or responsible to maintain his wife under any circumstances unless he would prefer it.
+The facts of this case were the aftermath of the Shah Bano case, where the petitioner filed the petition before the court challenging the Act of the parliament.
+The Act was passed in the aftermath of the Shah Bano judgment.
+Muslim Woman Protection of Rights on Divorce Act,1986 was passed which envisaged that the husband in the marriage shall be liable to pay the amount of dower and the maintenance on during the period of 'Iddat' as embedded in the Muslim personal laws after which the husband shall not be liable or responsible to maintain his wife under any circumstances unless he would prefer it.